Introduction: Becoming a Friendly & Fair Teacher

 1.2 No positive learning environment

-1.3 Start creating a positive learning environment - Roles of the teacher
+1.3 Start with a positive learning environment - Roles of the teacher

 - FFT’s maxims for teachers